Everything You Need to Know About Loom Network, All in One Place (Updated Regularly)

 - Practical Plasma (Volume I): Gaming—focuses on some of the real-world user benefits of securing sidechains with Plasma

-For questions about the LOOM token, we have an article specifically devoted to explaining how it works:
+We have an article specifically devoted to explaining what the LOOM token is and how it works:

 As our head of growth Dilanka put it, “it’s like Steemit and StackOverflow had a baby.”